finos/rune-dsl/documentation/documentation.rst

 External References
 ///////////////////

 Attributes and types that have the ``key`` or ``id`` annotation additionally have an ``externalKey`` attached to them.
 This is used to store keys that are read from an exernal source e.g. FpML id metadata attribute.

-A corresponding externalRefefdence
+Attributes with the ``referecne`` keyword have a corresponding externalReference field which is used to store references from external sources.
+The reference resolver processor can be used to link up the references.

+Templates
+/////////

 When a type is annotated as a template, it is possible to specify a template reference that cross-references a template object.
 The template object, as well as any object that references it, are typically *incomplete* model objects that should not be validated individually.
 Once a template reference has been resolved, it is necessary to merge the template data to form a single fully populated object.
 Validation should only be performed once the template reference has been resolved and the objects merged together.